To support educational entities in fully implementing title IX and reducing and preventing sex discrimination in all areas of education.

 Length: 24 pages

-This bill was introduced on September 25, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 25, 2017, in a previous session of Congress, but it did not receive a vote.

 Jul 7, 2016